 Readstown is a tiny village located in the state of Wisconsin.
 With a population of 374 people and just one neighborhood, Readstown is the 477th largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Readstown is generally considered to be a blue-collar town.
-47.48% of the Readstown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Readstown is a blue-collar town, with 47.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Readstown is a village of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Readstown who work in maintenance occupations (9.35%), office and administrative support (8.63%), and food service (6.47%).

 Overall, Readstown’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.